mkumm/mkumm_blog/content/now/regular-exercise/index.md

 ## Decision

-I time-boxed 6 weeks to make improving my energy level my highest priority.
-After getting blood work and not seeing anything obvious, I started reading and experimenting.
+I time-boxed 6 weeks to look for ways to improve my energy.
+Making this my highest priority.
+After getting blood work and ruling out anything major, I started experimented with eating habits, supplements, and exercise.
 I won't share everything, but I "discovered" what most people already know.

 ## What's Working

 Exercise and a change to my eating habits.
 - 4 days a week I walk to my gym before my morning coffee
-   - ride the bike 20 minutes
+   - Ride the bike 20 minutes.
-   - 10 minutes on the treadmill
+   - Treadmill for 10 minutes.
-   - little lifting.
+   - Move heavy things.
 - 3 days a week I walk at least 30 minutes.
 - Eating on a normal schedule (9:30, 12:30, 3:30, 6:30)
 - Big reduction in sugar and highly-processed foods
 - Taught myself "taking a break" does not mean "eat junk food"
+- And supplements for me were not a contributing factor.

 ## Results

-In the three weeks that I have been exercising my energy is back to where it was several years ago.
+In the three weeks that I have been exercising my energy is back to "normal" for me.
 I have [Peter Attia](https://peterattiamd.com/) to thank (podcast and book) to encourage me to just start where I am and make sure that I keep a sustainable schedule and effort level.
-Increase effort when I am ready.
-I haven't lost any kilograms yet, but my clothes fit better which is a great bonus.
+I have been increase effort when I am ready and I have no desire to do too much too soon.
+I haven't lost any kilograms yet, but my clothes fit noticeably better which is a great bonus.